chrisdickinson/git-rs/README.md

 ## PLAN

+### 2018-01-15 Update

+- I added an (experimental) `git_rs::walk::tree` iterator to take a Tree and yield a path + a blob for each item.
+    - It's probably slower than it should be: for each item it has to clone a `PathBuf`, because I couldn't work out the lifetimes.
+    - **If you know how to fix that**, please [open an issue][ref_8] and let me know :revolving_hearts:
+- I took some time to clean up the warnings during builds.
+    - Oh!
+I also installed [Clippy][ref_9] which warns about higher level antipatterns in Rust!
+- I'm still noodling over the **2-3x** slowdown between vanilla git and Our Git.
+    - I think I might create two packfile interfaces -- one "generic" and one "mmap"'d, to see if one or the other makes up the difference in performance.
+        - This also has the virtue of being `unsafe` code, which is something I have not yet used in Rust!

 ### 2018-01-06 Update

 - I wrote an iterator for commits!
 The [first cut][ref_6] kept a `Vec` of `(Id, Commit)` around,